rllaguno/rllaguno/README.md

 ```

 ## Hi :)
-- Passionate student in Robotics and Digital Systems Engineering at Tecnologico de Monterrey (graduation 2025).
+- Passionate student in Robotics and Digital Systems Engineering at Tecnologico de Monterrey (graduation 2026).
-- Currently working as a Database Administrator at Scholarvy.
-- Will be joining Apple Developer Academy.
+- Currently in the Apple Developer Academy in Naples, Italy.
 - Enjoy reading, video games, Star Wars, and sports like padel, basketball, ping-pong, and football.
 - Eager to contribute my skills and creativity to projects that make a positive impact on society.